welaika/wordless_gem/README.md

     wordless clean

-Deploy your wordless installation using the `deploy_command` specified in your Gemfile:
+Deploy your wordless installation using the `deploy_command` specified in your Wordfile:

     wordless deploy

+You can also use the refresh option `-r` to compile your assets before deploying and clean your assets after:

+    wordless deploy -r

 Get some help: